Reece-Mullahy/F1-fan-website/README.md

 This site displays the driver standings and team standings in the current Formula 1 2023 season.
 There is also a feature where a user can predict the results for the next race and see how the current driver standings will be affected by the selected race result.
-The new standings displays where each driver and their new position along with how many spots they moved up or down from their old position.
+The new standings displays each driver and their new position along with how many spots they moved up or down from their old position.

 ## Example